 - Areas Our Car Accident Lawyers Serve

-- Contact a Morgantown Car Accident Attorney at Desai Law, PLLC
+- Contact Desai Law, PLLC

 A multi-vehicle accident on I-68 near the Pierpoint Road exit resulted in the deaths of two people in Morgantown.
 The accident occurred when a vehicle allegedly entered the eastbound lanes while driving the wrong direction.
 The Chrysler 300 reportedly sideswiped an SUV before striking another vehicle head-on.
 A fourth vehicle was also involved.
 The driver of the vehicle that was sideswiped was ejected and died at the scene.
 The wrong-way driver in the Chrysler was transported to the hospital, where she later died of her injuries.